Wi-Fi 8: an invisible revolution...

 This is one of the key messages:

-👉 Wi-Fi 8 is not easily “seen”.
+👉 Wi-Fi 8 is not easily “visible”.

-• No spectacular throughput peak.
+• No spectacular throughput spikes.

 • No obvious difference on a simple speed test.